 Early education interventions, effects of poverty on child development, adult-child relationships, child care quality, development of executive function and self-regulation, assessment of early cognitive and social-emotional development, observational research methods and behavioral coding, implementation science.

-Moreno, A.J., Green, S., & Koehn, J. (in press).
+Moreno, A.J., Green, S., & Koehn, J. (2015).
 The effectiveness of coursework and on-site coaching at improving the quality of infant-toddler care.
-Manuscript accepted for publication, Early Education & Development.
+Manuscript accepted for publication, Early Education & Development, 26, 66-88.

 Moreno, A.J. & Klute, M.M.
 (2011).
 Infant-toddler teachers can successfully employ authentic assessment: The Learning Through Relating system.
 Early Childhood Research Quarterly, 26, 484-496.